Run Autonity Oracle Server

 could not load key from key store: ./UTC--2023-02-27T09-10-19.592765887Z--b749d3d83376276ab4ddef2d9300fb5ce70ebafe with password, err: open ./UTC--2023-02-27T09-10-19.592765887Z--b749d3d83376276ab4ddef2d9300fb5ce70ebafe: no such file or directory

-An example configuration for an oracle server binary could be:
+An example Oracle Server Configuration for an oracle server binary could be:

 An example configuration for an oracle server Docker image could be per beneath.
-Note the mounted path is used for key.file
+Note the mounted path is used for the keyFile

 config which takes the Docker image plugins directory path /usr/local/bin/plugins/